Sarwani

-Sarwani (Pashto شیروانی) is a Bettani Pashtun tribe.
+Shirvani, or Sarwani (Pashto شیروانی) is a Bettani Pashtun tribe.

 Distribution

-Sherwani, Shervani, Sheherwani or Sarwani (Pashto شیروانی) is a Pashtun tribe primarily found in Afghanistan with a significant minority found in Balochistan, Khyber Pakhtunkhwa.
+Shirvani, Sherwani, Shervani, Sheherwani or Sarwani (Pashto شیروانی) is a Pashtun tribe primarily found in Afghanistan with a significant minority found in Balochistan, Khyber Pakhtunkhwa, and in Malerkotla, Punjab.

 Origin

+According to the book The Regimental History of the Malerkotla Sappers and Miners, the Shirvani Tribe originates, and takes its name from, the region of Shirvan in the Caucasus/Persia.

-The Sarwani people originate from the city of Sherran or Current Iran-Afghan bordered Regions and from the Ghazni province.
+Other theories of the origin of the Sarwani people state that they originate from the city of Sherran or Current Iran-Afghan bordered Regions and from the Ghazni province.